SussexUCU/USS/data/README.md

 | `cpi`| 2017, 2020 | derived cpi-basis values from nominal-basis values using USS CPI projections for relevant year (all CPI values in `data/cpi_gilts` folder and detailed below |

 ## `cpi_gilts`
+At each valuation USS state their predictions for how CPI will grown in the future.
+They also state their predictions for returns on government gilts.
+These seem to be generally inline with Bank of England predictions on the valuation date.
 All the data on CPI and gilts projections from USS valuations are in the nominal-basis.
 | year | source |
 |:--|:--|
 | 2008 | direct from page 27 of 2018 valuation in [docs/actuarial_valuations](https://github.com/SussexUCU/USS/tree/main/docs/actuarial_valuations "valuations") |